tongatron/Robottino-old/README.md

 Robottino is an Arduino shield and works with Arduino boards: Uno, Leonardo, Yùn (web connection) and many others.

+Robottino is still a prototype.
+Need to work on: design, circuits and developing software libraries, examples and tutorials to make programming as easy as possible.

 Note that the RobottinoYun codes are stored in a private repository, because they still caontains users and passwords for the web services.
 Feel free to ask if you want to join the RobottinoYun repository.

-Robottino is still a prototype.
-Need to work on: design, circuits and developing software libraries, examples and tutorials to make programming as easy as possible.
+### NEXT STEPS
+1) **library**: main functions needs to be as simple as possibile, like a “Robottino for dummies”.
+Example: Robottino.writeRGB(255, 0, 0), RobottinoReadAntennas, RobottinoSpinTheHead...
+2) more examples, functions, tutorials, demos, actions, interactions...
+3) looking for compatibility to some simple programming interface, like S4A

 ### EXTERNAL LIBRARIES